1.1 Overview

 to render a pink rectangle.

-Open the halo of work-handles for this morph by holding down a key and clicking it.
+Open the halo of handles for this morph by holding down a key and clicking it.
 The key to hold down depends on your platform.
-It is the Command key in macOS and the Control key or shift+Control key in other platforms.
-With a three button mouse, you can middle-click to get the halo.
+It is the Command key in macOS and the Control key or Shift+Control key in other platforms.
+With a three-button mouse, you can middle-click to get the halo.
 Click the red button in the upper-left of the halo to remove the morph.